aidanfuller9/photo-gallery-starter/README.md

 ## Day 1

 ### Set-Up
-- [x] Go to the repository at https://github.com/itscodenation/vending-machine-starter
+- [x] Go to the repository at https://github.com/itscodenation/photo-gallery-starter/
 - [x] Fork this repository to your Github account and pull it down to Glitch.
 - [x] Add, commit, and push your changes.

+### HTML and CSS
+- [x] Update your HTML and CSS depending on your theme.

 ### JavaScript
-- [x] Declare variables to track money and the number of each snack item.
-- [x] Write a conditional statement for each user selection
+- [x] Declare a variable that will hold your pictures.
-- [x] The webpage displays the user purchase and their remaining cash.
-- [x] The webpage should accurately keep track of the money that is spent and what money is leftover
+- [x] Use a loop to append the images from your array to the gallery.
+- [x] When the user clicks the button the gallery should be emptied.
+Hint: Check out the .empty() method;
-- [x] The webpage accurately displays the the # of items purchased
+- [x] Write the code that will push any new images the user inputs to the array of pictures.
-- [x] The webpage prohibits users from purchasing items that they can't afford.
+- [x] Write the code that will display both old and new images on the page.

 ### Wrap